lakshminarayana8522/Advanced-C/Elf/README.md

 <b> .dynsym: -> </b> This section holds the dynamic linking symbol table.  <br />

-<b> .dynstr: -> </b> This section holds the strings needed for dynamic linking, most commonly the strings that represent the names associated with symbol table entries. </br />
+<b> .dynstr: -> </b> This section holds the strings needed for dynamic linking, most commonly the strings that represent the names associated with symbol table entries. <br />

+<b>.symtab: -> </b> This section holds a symbol table.
+If the file has loadable segment that includes the symbol table, the section attributes will include the SHF _ALLOC bit. <br/>

+<b> .interp: -> </b>  This section holds the pathname of a program interpreter. <br />

 <h3> consider The following program as an example. and observe the elf file of the program </h3>
 <p align="center">